adamh/animal-namegame/README.md

 Gets random animals from the [Web Scraper API](https://github.com/adamh/web-scraper-api).

 Player is asked which animal is named something and must pick from 6 different pictures.

-Once a picture is chosen a link the the animal's Bio and Adoption Details appear.
+Once a picture is chosen a link to the the animal's Bio and Adoption Details appear.

 ## Example